anchvo/pp5_fixes/README.md

 Android_SMS_Malware => 67397
 Benign => 23708

-After choosing the dataset and conducting further analysis on the data, it was found that the other variables - features - were quite technical in origin and not easy to understand which led to some challenges and complications that are explained in more detail later.
+After choosing the dataset and conducting further analysis on the data, it was found that the other variables - features - were quite technical in origin and not easy to understand which led to some challenges and complications in working with the data.

 ## Business Requirements
 As a Data Scientist working with cybersecurity stakeholders, you are tasked with developing a predictive system to classify Android applications into malware categories.
 The client — a cybersecurity firm — seeks to automate malware threat detection and gain insights on prevalent malware types to enhance security monitoring and response strategies.